Gabriel Kreiman

-Gabriel Kreiman is an Argentine‑American neuroscientist.
-He is a professor of ophthalmology at Harvard Medical School and Boston Children's Hospital, and the associate director of the MIT–Harvard Center for Brains, Minds & Machines (CBMM).
-His research lies at the intersection of neuroscience and artificial intelligence, and spans a wide range of topics, including episodic memory, visual perception, single‑neuron physiology, psychophysics, and computational modeling of artificial intelligence.
+Gabriel Kreiman is an Argentine‑American neuroscientist and AI researcher.
+He is a professor at Harvard Medical School and the associate director of the MIT–Harvard Center for Brains, Minds & Machines (CBMM).
+His research bridges neuroscience and artificial intelligence, and spans a wide range of topics, including episodic memory, visual perception, human single‑neuron physiology, psychophysics, and artificial intelligence.
+He is the CEO and Co-founder of Engramme.

 Early life and education

 Gabriel Kreiman received a Licenciado (B.S.) in physical chemistry from the University of Buenos Aires in 1996, followed by an M.S. in computation and neural systems and a Ph.D. in biology (2002) from the California Institute of Technology, supervised by Christof Koch.
-His dissertation examined neuron‑level correlates of visual awareness in humans.
-After post‑doctoral work with Tomaso Poggio at MIT, he joined Harvard Medical School.
+His dissertation examined neuron‑level correlates of visual perception and memory in humans.
+After post‑doctoral work in Artificial Intelligence with Tomaso Poggio at MIT, he joined Harvard Medical School as a faculty.

-Research
+Career

 Kreiman's research has addressed how visual information is represented by neurons in the human brain.
-Using intracranial recordings from epilepsy patients, Kreiman and colleagues reported that individual neurons in the medial temporal lobe exhibit selective and invariant responses to complex visual stimuli such as faces and landmarks.
+Using neurophysiological recordings from epilepsy patients, Kreiman and colleagues reported that individual neurons in the medial temporal lobe exhibit selective and invariant responses to complex visual stimuli.
 Follow-up studies involving humans and macaques identified neurons that maintain similar responses across different views of the same person or object.

-Kreiman has contributed to the development of computational models based on neural mechanisms.
+Kreiman has contributed to the development of computational models and AI algorithms based on neural mechanisms.
 In collaboration with William Lotter and David Cox, he co-developed PredNet, a recurrent neural network designed for next-frame video prediction using principles of predictive coding.
 The architecture and its relation to theories of brain function have been discussed in scientific and popular press.
-Kreiman's group has also proposed continual learning algorithms informed by biological memory systems.
+Kreiman's group has also developed novel continual learning and curriculum learning algorithms inspired by biological memory systems.

 In studies of episodic memory, Kreiman and colleagues identified "boundary cells" in the human hippocampus that are active at the transitions between distinct events.
 These findings have been noted in reports by scientific organizations.

+Kreiman founded the Brains, Minds and Machines (BMM) summer school in Woods Hole, MA, in 2014 The summer school provides a deep end introduction to the problem of intelligence - how the brain produces intelligent behavior and how we may be able to replicate intelligence in machines.
+Kreiman has been the director of the BMM course.
+The course continues to be taught every summer.

+Kreiman has taught several courses at Harvard, including Visual recognition: biophysics and computation, and Biological and Artificial Intelligence.

+Kreiman has trained a cadre of scholars in academia, industry and startups.

+In 2025, he co-founded Engramme, a startup devoted to endowing humans with perfect and infinite memory.
+Kreiman has been the CEO of Engramme since 2025.